mmerc00/Javascript-Password-Generator-/README.md

+_added photo to the folder because I don't know how to insert it within tthe readme_

 -first declared variables for each character used in the password generator

 -Using function, a prompt was created which asked the user to input a desired password length